Makhafagy/Checkout-Bot/Checkout-Bot/README.md

 # Phoenix Bot
 [Discord](https://discord.gg/mTp4awX9wB)<br/><br/>
-Phoenix Bot is inspired by Natewong1313's Bird Bot project yet due to lack of activity by their team.
-We have decided to revive this project to achieve a common goal.
-Due to the recent insurgence of botters/scalpers taking advantage, our goal is to enable everyone the ability to combat these botters/scalpers by implementing their own botting system.
+Trackster is inspired by Phoenix Bot.
 Currently, this auto-checkout bot will support Walmart, Best Buy, Gamestop, & Target.
 There are more plans for future implementations later on.

 * Easy to use interface built on PyQt5
 * Waits for items to restock if they are out of stock